We're Hiring!!! Foxfire Tree Care is looking for motivated folks to join our growing team.

-We can often offer alternatives to tree removal by installing support systems
+We can often offer alternatives to tree removal through proper pruning and installing support systems.

 All is not lost.
 In many cases we can install support systems, either of steel cable or synthetic material, that can greatly reduce the risk of failure.
 In addition, when splitting has already started to occur, installing metal rods or “bracing” can be an excellent method of preserving trees that would otherwise be hazardous.